FabMo/FabMo-Engine/README.md

 When the engine starts, it will connect to G2 and setup an http server to accept connections on port 80.
 Once the engine is running you can visit [http://localhost/](http://localhost/) to use the fabmo dashboard.

 ## Installing the Engine
 The engine is run from source, and only needs to be checked out and stored in a local directory.
-Run `npm install` from the source directory to install the needed dependencies.
+Run `npm install` from the source directory to install the needed dependencies and perform the webpack step that builds the frontend.

 ### On the Intel Edison